iampatrickbrinksma/SFS-Utils/README.md

 * If you populate the field "Default Scheduling Policy" with a policy name, the user cannot select another policy, and this policy will be used for optimization
 * If you check the "Disable All Task Mode" field, the All Task Mode selection (All or Unscheduled) will default to All, and cannot be changed
 * If you populate the "Filter By Field API Name" field with the API name of a checkbox field on the Service Appointment object, only records with this field checked will be optimized.
 A message will be displayed in the custom gantt action
+* If you populate the "Filter By Fields API Names" field with a comma-separated list of the API name of checkbox fields on the Service Appointment object, the user can select the checkbox field which will be used for filtering.
+If the "Filter By Field API Name" field is populated, this field is ignored